Log in links for this page

 Paid time off through your employer

 Most employers offer paid time off (PTO), also referred to as accrued paid leave.
 This includes vacation days, sick days, and personal time.
-You cannot use paid time off on the same days you receive PFML benefits.
+You can use PTO during your waiting week or to supplement the days you receive PFML benefits.
 Here is what that means during your PFML leave:

 At the beginning of your paid leave from PFML

 When your PFML leave begins, there is a 7-day waiting period before PFML payments start.
-You will be on job-protected leave, but you will not receive benefit payments.
-You can use employer paid time off during this waiting period and it won't affect your PFML benefits.
+You will be on job-protected leave, but you will not receive PFML benefit payments.
+You can use employer PTO during this waiting period, and it will not affect your PFML benefits.
 This can be helpful if you want to avoid an unpaid week.
-Do not report PTO during your waiting week when applying.

 For example:

-James is taking 10 weeks of medical leave to recover from surgery.
-Under PFML, the first week is unpaid so he is eligible to receive 9 weeks of PFML payments.
-If James chooses to use his paid time off at the beginning of his leave, he may receive his full salary during the 7-day waiting period and it won’t affect the total PFML payments he receives.
-James should not report to DFML that he is taking PTO during the 7-day waiting period.
+Jamie is taking 10 weeks of medical leave to recover from surgery.
+Under PFML, the first week is unpaid so they are eligible to receive 9 weeks of PFML payments.
+If Jamie chooses to use their paid time off during the 7-day waiting period, it will not affect the total PFML payments they receive.

 Additional Resources